HerveAbdi/data4PCCAR/README.md

 ### winesOf3Colors

-36 wines (from Argentina, Canada, and the USA) are described by a variety of variables (descriptors, chemistry, and sensory).
+A set of 36 wines (from Argentina, Canada, and the USA) are described by a variety of variables
+(descriptors, chemistry, and sensory).
 To be used to illustrate PCA with supplementary variables (could also be used for two table methods such as CCCA, PLSC), PLSCA, and PLSR).

 ## Current functions